 At UCR, about 91.2% of undergraduates receive some form of financial aid and about 70% of those who receive financial aid have their full fees covered by grants and/or scholarships.
 The Financial Aid office provides you information on scholarships, grants, loans and work-study to pay for college now, and offers Financial Wellness programming that can help you make smart choices for managing your money now and planning for the future.
 ASP can connect you with scholarship opportunities.

 The health of your mind, body, and spirit are integral to your personal and academic success.
 The Well is UCR's student-focused well-being and health promotion department.
 It develops and implements innovative health campaigns, programs, and events with our partners and peer educators to provide awareness, skills and support to help students develop healthy habits that last a lifetime.

 Live in a supportive community with other students who share your goals and interests in one of UCR's Living-Learning Community options.
 One option is the Pan-African Theme Hall (PATH), which was founded by Black scholars in 1993 and offers residents academic workshops, guest presentations, hall dinners, social functions, field trips, cultural events and more to students interested in expanding and developing their consciousness of Pan-African culture and its relationship to other cultures of the world.

 Learn more about UCR's admissions requirements below or contact Allura Davis, community engagement and outreach admissions counselor, today.

 “I wanted to be part of a school that supported my academic journey.
-It's the best decision I made when I came to academics.”SAVANNAH RICHARDSON
+[UCR was] the best decision I made when it came to academics.”SAVANNAH RICHARDSON

 “As a Black student at UCR, it feels like I belong.
 I feel part of the UCR community.
 I found people I could relate to socially and intellectually, as well as people who shared my goals and aspirations.”JOSIAH DAVIS